Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Calculating the trajectory of impacting asteroids

 As discussed by Farnocchia et al. \cite{farnocchia2015orbits}, a heuristic rule is that for collision probabilities above 0.1$\%$, a linear model can be used.
 For probabilities below this threshold, the assumption of a Gaussian distribution becomes questionable.
 In this linear model, the estimate of the osculating elements is used in the reference trajectory for linearization and is propagated together with the covariance matrix from the orbital determination.
 With the covariance matrix, it is possible to determine a confidence ellipsoid around the reference trajectory at the time of closest approach to Earth.
-As one would expect, the linearity assumption becomes less valid if the propagation is done for several years without new observations, if the orbital determination is based on a few observations, or if the observations have large uncertainties.
-For such cases, it is necessary to consider nonlinear methods, which usually require significant computational processing time.
+As expected, the validity of the linearity assumption diminishes when propagating over several years without new observations, relying on a limited number of observations, or dealing with observations featuring substantial uncertainties.
+In such instances, the adoption of nonlinear methods becomes essential, typically demanding considerable computational processing time.

 One of these nonlinear methods is the Monte Carlo approach, in which the estimate from the orbital determination is varied in a normal distribution considering its covariance matrix.
 This process is repeated until a population of samples of size $N$ is formed.
-All samples are then integrated over the desired time period.
+All samples are then integrated over the desired period.
 The collision probability is obtained by dividing the number of all integrations resulting in a collision by $N$.
 For more details on how to ensure reasonable confidence in the probability result, improve the robustness of the approach, and explore alternative nonlinear methods, refer to Farnocchia et al. \cite{farnocchia2015orbits}.

 With this brief introduction to the calculation of the impact probability, it is evident that obtaining a realistically impacting trajectory from the data provided by CNEOS~\footnote{\url{cneos.jpl.nasa.gov/sentry/}} is extremely complex and would require deviations from the scope of this work.
 Here is why: very few asteroids would fit the heuristic rule for using a simple linear model.
 As of the consultation performed on the CNEOS website on December 28, 2021, only four asteroids have a probability of impact equal to or higher than 0.1$\%$.
 As a result, the use of nonlinear models would be necessary, which, in turn, would involve many simulations.